Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Reflection-Based Localization Method

-which corresponds to the major axis of the ellipse defined by the distance between $\vec{r}$ and $\vec{r}_v$ (Fig. \ref{fig:method:tikz_v_view}).
+Using equations \eqref{eq:r} to \eqref{eq:r_h}, we construct an elliptical cone (red in Fig. \ref{fig:method:tikz_v_view}).
+The apex of the cone is defined by the vector $\vec{a} = [0\,\,0\,\,-2z_0]^\top,$ and the half-apex angle of the cone along the vertical axis is $\alpha_r^{\text{max}} = \beta_v - \beta_r$, which corresponds to the major axis of the ellipse defined by the distance between $\vec{r}$ and $\vec{r}_v$ (Fig. \ref{fig:method:tikz_v_view}).
 As shown in Fig. \ref{fig:method:tikz_h_view}, the horizontal spread of the cone along the horizontal axis (corresponding to the minor axis of the ellipse) defines the half-apex angle:

 in the $x$--$y$ plane.
 Using a predefined maximum height $(z_{m})$, we define the end point of the elliptical cone by the vector:

 With equations \eqref{eq:beta} to \eqref{eq:P_r}, the following parametric equation defines a finite convex elliptical cone: